CSCfi/CloudImageRecommendations/README.md

 The image format (QCOW/RAW) can be chosen freely based on the best fit for the installation.

 ## Mandatory images
 If you adhere to these guidelines the following images must exist on your installation.
+The images may not be modified in any way before providing them to the end-users.

 Image | Recommended name | Image source
 --- | --- | ---